WHAT ARE THE DIFFERENCES BETWEEN DOCUMENT AND ENTERPRISE CONTENT MANAGEMENT?

 Documents (and data) are the lifeblood of business.
 However, paper-based systems of storing, managing and processing these documents and data are holding businesses back.
 A few years ago, using a Document Management System to streamline document processes was a must.
-Now, most businesses utilize more than just documents in its business operations – videos, images, audio records, rich media, electronic forms, websites, email archives, and more all play a role in a company’s daily operations.
+Now, most businesses utilize more than just documents in operations – videos, images, audio records, rich media, electronic forms, websites, email archives, and more all play a role in a company’s daily operations.
 For companies using varied content types, a document management system (DMS) is no longer enough.
 Modern businesses require a system made for accessing and managing all types of content: enterprise content management (ECM).

-For businesses struggling to access, organize, secure, share, and maintain new forms of content within an evolving workforce, ECM is the next step up from a DMS.
+For businesses struggling to access, organize, secure, share, and maintain new forms of content and documents within an evolving workforce, ECM is the next step up from a DMS.
 Read on to learn what Enterprise Content Management is and why businesses are turning to ECM to help transition to the next step of streamlined business operations in 2021.

 What Is Enterprise Content Management?

-ECM software is frequently deployed by organizations with complex content that goes beyond documents.
+ECM software is used by organizations with content that goes beyond documents.
 Government organizations, universities, doctor offices, law firms, and financial institutions benefit from this increased sophistication because they often have reports, customer or patient data, case studies, or other materials that don’t neatly fit into a document management system.